Skip to content

 Note the following message in the log.

-The prefix used to get the URI element of a request URL.
-We have discussed an example below.
+The prefix used to get the URI query params of a request URL.

 Example of $url usage